ali-kamalizade/es-check-action/README.md

 - Speed: this check shouldn't take more than a few seconds
 - Flexibility: choose which files should be checked
-- Compability: choose the ES version you want to target. `ES5` is a good choice to have maximum compatibility
+- Compatibility: choose the ES version you want to target. `ES5` is a good choice to have maximum compatibility

 ## Inputs